Saitamah07/Saitamah07/README.md

 # Hi there!
 I'm Matias Alvarez 👋

-I'm a Software Engineer transitioning into Data Analytics.
-I have a passion for turning data into actionable insights and I'm continuously learning new tools and techniques to improve my skill set.
+I’m a Software Engineer with a strong interest in Data Analytics.
+I am passionate about using data to generate meaningful insights and continuously improving my skill set in this field.

 ## 📚 Skills & Tools
 - **SQL**: Basic proficiency in querying databases, working with joins, subqueries, and aggregate functions.